culanomeara/pp5-peaknutrition/README.md

 # **Peak Nutrition**

 Peak Nutrition is a full stack e-commerce application that provides a platform for the nutritionist, Trish Garrett to sell and market her services and products.
 The intention of the site is to provide a simple, intuitive, visually appealing and user-friendly platform for users.
 The intended target audience is anyone with an interest in general nutrition, sports performance nutrition.
 The target audience will mostly be individuals, coaches, teachers, athletes, team managers.
+Site users can view and buy products/services directly through the site.
+They can also read tips and advice from the site owner which encoruage engagement, increase customer confidence and ultimately lead to more visibilty online, improve SEO and increased sales.

-The application implements user authorisation and full CRUD functionality, allowing users to create, update, read and delete products and articles stored in a relational database management system.
+The application implements user authorisation and full CRUD functionality, allowing superusers to create, update, read and delete  products and articles stored in a relational database management system from the front-end.

-The site also features a back-end admin dashboard that allows a superuser to monitor, edit, delete products, articles, orders, users.
+The site also features a back-end admin dashboard that allows a superuser to monitor, edit and delete products, articles, orders, users.

 Link to the live site - https://peak-nutrition.herokuapp.com/